Skip to content

 my-tool = "my_package.main:run"

-When a user installs your package, they can type my-tool in their terminal.
+When someone installs your package, they can type my-tool in their terminal.

-Tools like uv and hatch support workspaces, allowing you to manage multiple packages in a single repo.
+Tools like uv and hatch support workspaces, which let you manage multiple packages in a single repo:

 [tool.uv.workspace]